 On the importance of making content served to players feel authentic:

 Authenticity is certainly key.
-As you can imagine, the volume and amount of content that is captured or corralled and delivered is pretty enormous, but there are elements of content that we deliver that is so, so, so unique to the player…it’s really an individual by individual, whatever they’d like to see.
+The volume and amount of content that is captured or corralled and delivered is pretty enormous, but there are elements of content that we deliver that is so, so, so unique to the player…it’s really an individual by individual, whatever they’d like to see.

 On the purpose of the live content capturing program started by MLB:

 It’s all about trying to capture that content in unique ways.
-Obviously, we leverage the highlights that are taken across our broadcasts on the national and regional level.
-But the content that we’re shooting here is really geared towards that younger audience — different angles, different views, and experimenting with unique camera angles and access around the ballpark.
+We leverage the highlights that are taken across our broadcasts on the national and regional level.
+The content that we’re shooting here is really geared towards that younger audience — different angles, different views, and experimenting with unique camera angles and access around the ballpark.
 We also try to really focus the content that we capture on more like reactionary content, as opposed to action content.

-On the success of the live content capturing program:
+On the success of the MLB live content capturing program:

 Two quick references on, in terms of numbers we have, we see 21% more engagement with this live content capturing than we do with like a standard original game highlight on Twitter.
 And similarly, we see 16% on Instagram.